zhangyang223/YangYangBot/README.md

 ## Known Issues
 * if the length of the song is more than an hour, then current progress is incorect because it only displays mm:ss.
+* concurrent issue when adding a playlist fast enough, the ordering is wrong.

 ## Acknowledgement